jain-abhishek/Redis-6-on-TLS-SSL/README.md

 ```
 openssl genrsa -out rootCA.key –aes256 2048
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;rsa: an asymmetric cryptography algo uses a private and a public key to encryption and decryption
+&nbsp;&nbsp;&nbsp;&nbsp;rsa: an asymmetric cryptography algo uses a keypair to encryption and decryption

 &nbsp;&nbsp;&nbsp;&nbsp;2048: length of certificate, other is 4096 which is slower and increases CPU consumption

-&nbsp;&nbsp;&nbsp;&nbsp;aes256: a secure symmetric encryption which uses a cipher
+&nbsp;&nbsp;&nbsp;&nbsp;aes256: a secure symmetric encryption which uses a cipher.
+So after creating the private key, we are encrypting it with a cipher.

 ![](https://github.com/jain-abhishek/images/blob/main/1.jpg)